projectjack1/HTML-CSS/README.md

-This will include projects I attempt as I continue to enhance my skills.
+This will include projects I gather via online resources and passion projects.